grackle-project/grackle/doc/source/Testing.rst

       For concreteness, let's assume that we are generating test results from ``gold-standard-v3`` and storing them in an answer-directory called **./my_test_answers**.

-      We need to checkout the gold standard version and installs the included version of pygrackle:
+      We need to checkout the gold standard version and installs the included version of gracklepy:

       .. code-block:: shell-session

          ~/grackle $ git checkout gold-standard-v3 # replace <version>
-         ~/grackle $ pip uninstall pygrackle
+         ~/grackle $ pip uninstall gracklepy
          ~/grackle $ pip install -e .

       The following command runs the full test suite, with the answer-tests configured in *store-mode* (results are stored to **./my_test_answers**):